From Modern CNNs to Vision Transformers: Assessing the Performance, Robustness, and Classification Strategies of Deep Learning Models in Histopathology: Results and Discussion

-In an effort to assess the robustness of the models against stain variations, we first generated re-stained test images with a CycleGAN (see \Cref{subsec:robustness_methods}) and present the re-staining results in this section before turning to the results of the actual robustness tests using these re-stained images in the next \Cref{subsubsec:robustness_evaluation}.
+In an effort to assess the robustness of the models against stain variations, we first generated recolored test images with a CycleGAN (see \Cref{subsec:robustness_methods}) and present the recolored results in this section before turning to the results of the actual robustness tests using these recolored images in the next \Cref{subsubsec:robustness_evaluation}.

 Exemplary modified versus original images from BreaKHis/IDC are displayed in \Cref{fig:cyclegan-pictures}.
 These images stem from the test splits of both datasets and were chosen to represent a variety of original images from the distributions.
 To not only rely on a qualitative review of the generated samples, we compared histograms from the CycleGAN-created test sets to the target distribution.
-Every 10 epochs, a model was used to modify the two test sets and a hue-value-histogram was calculated from the results.
 We chose to display the hue-value of the HSV color space as function values in the histograms to condense the color information into one value for an easier comparison (instead of three values in the case of the RGB color space).
-From the histogram evolution, we chose the 150\textsuperscript{th} epoch as a suitable stopping point for the CycleGAN training.
-The hue value histograms from both transformation directions are shown in \Cref{fig:cyclegan-histograms}.
-The original starting distribution and the target distribution are added to the diagram, for reference, along with the final distribution after CycleGAN training.
+From the histogram evolution up to 200 epochs, we chose the 50\textsuperscript{th} epoch as a suitable stopping point for the CycleGAN training.
+The hue value histograms averaged over k=5 CycleGAN training runs from both transformation directions are shown in \Cref{fig:cyclegan-histograms}.
+The original starting distribution (black) and the target distribution (blue) are added to the diagram, for reference, along with the final distribution after CycleGAN training (orange).

+Using the CycleGAN's generator models, $G_{\text{IDC} \rightarrow \text{BreaKHis}}$ and $G_{\text{BreaKHis} \rightarrow \text{IDC}}$, we were able to map the patches' coloring from one datasets distribution to the other and vice versa, such that they mimic another.
+However, small deviations remain, as can be observed from \Cref{fig:cyclegan-histograms}.
+The BreaKHis distribution has two peaks at hue values 83 and 85 and the generators $G_{\text{IDC} \rightarrow \text{BreaKHis}}$ succeeded in displaying the latter peak, but the first peak at 83 is not pronounced as clearly.
+Generally, the distribution was correctly shifted towards the left but mean value and standard deviation are only achieved to a limited degree.
+The other generator $G_{\text{BreaKHis} \rightarrow \text{IDC}}$ correctly skewed the BreaKHis dataset to the right but could not produce one distinct peak as seen in the target IDC distribution.
+This transformation from BreaKHis to IDC succeeded in producing the target mean hue value and standard deviation.

+In general, the CycleGANs were able to qualitatively shift the distributions in the correct direction, but the produced fake datasets consistently are narrower in the first case.
+The reason for this behaviour could be that the generator is able to shift the distribution and skew it based on the shape of the original distribution but struggles with linear histogram stretching.
+Hence, because the original IDC shape has a narrower peak than the target BreaKHis distribution, the generator is only able to retain the width of the main peak but shifts it to the desired location.